 Designed to fulfill general education requirements, this course is intended for non-major students whose program requires biology courses.
 Centers on concepts of unity of living organisms including evolution, biochemistry, cell biology genetics and development.
 Need not be taken in sequence.
 Lab meets first week of classes.

 Credits: 4Hours per weekLecture: 3 Lab: 3

-Examines the structure and function of the human body utilizing a systems approach.
-Emphasizes body organization, cells, tissues, as well as microscopic and gross anatomy along with the functional roles of the integumentary, skeletal and muscular systems, and concludes with nerve cells and tissue.
-Concurrent labs include hands-on dissections of a variety of tissues, organs, rats, fetal pigs and/or cats.
-First course of a sequence for students in pre-nursing and other pre-professional health programs.
+Continuation of examination of the structure and function of the human body utilizing a systems approach with an emphasis on anatomical and physiological relationships between nervous, endocrine and cardiovascular systems.
+Concurrent labs include hands-on dissections of a variety of tissues, organs, fetal pigs and/or cats.
+For students in pre-nursing and other pre-professional health programs.
 This course includes animal dissection and cadaver observation.
-Prerequisites: WR 065 or minimum placement into WR 121 or (WR 121 plus WR 098).
+Prerequisites: BI 231.

 Credits: 5Hours per weekLecture: 4 Lab: 3